 The realm of tax, once dominated by manual processes and traditional methodologies, is undergoing a paradigm shift.
 Leading tax practices and large corporations are embracing tax technological advancements to provide suitable solutions for both internal and external clients.
 Often, clients' tax problems require one or more techniques and technologies to achieve desirable results.
-Successful solutions require experience and expertise from professionals who are fluent in both the languages of tax and technology, as well as soft skills such as project and product management.

-RPA, for example, can be used for data entry and cleansing to ensure the production of high-quality data for further consumption by advanced statistical models.
-RPA tools are also useful for creating automated workflows and stitching multiple intelligent solutions together to provide user-friendly, end-toend solutions.
+Successful solutions require experience and expertise from professionals who are fluent in both the languages of tax and technology, as well as soft skills such as project and product management production of high-quality data for further consumption by advanced statistical models.
+RPA tools are also useful for creating automated workflows and stitching multiple intelligent solutions together to provide user-friendly, end-to-end solutions.
 Classification algorithms, a type of machine learning technique, are reshaping the way we categorise and manage vast amounts of tax-related data.
 For example, we might use classification techniques to provide a first pass on expense items to determine tax deductibility or predict tax rate based on an item's description.
 Predictive modelling, another machine learning technique, can have an uncanny ability to forecast effective tax rates, potential audit risks and tax trends, and is becoming an indispensable tool in the tax technology professionals' arsenal.